tralves/100-days-of-code/log.md

 ### Day 48: Mar 13, 2017

 **Today's Progress**: Learning more about weex.
 Inspecting and compiling WeexSDK.
+Collected some evidence in [this tweet](https://twitter.com/tiagoreisalves/status/841504371015860224)

 <!---
 ### Day 1: June 27, Monday